My Eclectic Bites

 • Try different folds: If pleating feels tricky, use the simple fold option: just fold in half and press the edges together firmly.

-Cooking Methods for Vegan Dumplings
+Cooking Methods for Vegan Mandu

 • Pan-Fry (Crispy Bottoms) – My favorite method